neondatabase/website/content/docs/extensions/pg_prewarm.md

 SELECT pg_prewarm(your_index_oid);
 ```

-## Check the proportion of a table loaded into cache
+## Check the proportion of a table loaded into memory

 In this example, you create a table, check its data size, run `pg_prewarm`, and then check to see how much of the table's data was loaded into memory.